Theo Walcott: Euro 2016 omission and World Cup 2018 qualifying

 Having missed out on the 2014 World Cup through injury, Walcott was not selected by Roy Hodgson for the 26-man provisional Euro 2016 squad announced in May 2016.
 Hodgson commented, "Theo unfortunately has not got such a regular match over the last few months and has had a few problems with injury.
 It's a tough decision but it's one you have to take."

 Walcott was informed by England manager Gareth Southgate on 16 March 2017, his 28th birthday, that he was being dropped from the squad to play a friendly against Germany and a 2018 FIFA World Cup qualifier against Lithuania, despite scoring 17 goals in 29 appearances in all club competitions during the 2016–17 season.
 Southgate said that Walcott had not transferred his early season form into the England matches against Malta and Slovenia in October 2016 and Spain in November 2016.
+The appearance against Spain would prove to be Walcott's final appearance for England.

 Style of play

-Walcott is well known for his rapid pace, with former Barcelona manager Pep Guardiola declaring that "you would need a pistol to stop him."
+Walcott was well known for his rapid pace, with then Barcelona manager Pep Guardiola declaring that "you would need a pistol to stop him."
 He has been likened by Arsenal manager Arsène Wenger to the club's all-time leading scorer, Thierry Henry.
 FIFA World Player of the Year winner Lionel Messi has described Walcott as "one of the most dangerous players I have ever played against."
-In addition to his speed, Walcott also possesses good balance, movement and technique.
+In addition to his speed, Walcott also possessed good balance, movement and technique.